National Council webinars present experts on key mental health and addictions topics, followed by meaningful Q&A with webinar participants.

 At the time of the webinar, you will need Internet access to view the presentation on your computer monitor and listen to the presenters through your computer speakers.
 We recommend that you log in at least 15 minutes prior to event time.
 You may also dial into a phone line to access the audio.
 During the presentation, you can send in questions for the speaker using the dialog box on the right of your webinar window.
-If you prefer to ask your question verbally, click the “Raise Hand” feature on your window so we may un-mute your phone line and allow you to speak.

 Download the Attendee Quick Reference Guide to keep handy.

 A recording and the PowerPoint will be be posted within 48 hours AFTER the event.

 For help, email Communications@thenationalcouncil.org.